jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 At this stage, we unfreeze all the layers and retrain the network for 10 epoches, which was enough to get good results on this dataset.
 Then we go back to step 1 with the modified network, and repeat.

 This is the real price we pay - that's 50% of the number of epoches used to train the network, at a single iteration.
-In this toy dataset can get away with this since the dataset is small.
+In this toy dataset we can get away with it since the dataset is small.
 If you're doing this for a huge dataset, you better have lots of GPUs.

 Summary